CosmicSpagetti/quantified_self/README.md

 ### PATCH /api/v1/foods/:id

 Updates the food stored in the database matching the specified ID.

-If no food is found, returns a 404 error.
+**Returns a 404 error if the food is not found.**

 Request:
 ```